Event Page Banner 39

 London’s West End is facing a major new challenge.

-Already under pressure, the West End now faces the prospect of a new business rates ‘mega tax’ that risks choking growth in an area worth over £55 billion to the UK economy.
+Already under pressure, the West End now faces the prospect of new business rate changes that risk choking growth in an area worth over £55 billion to the UK economy.

-From next April, a proposed new business rates tax hike could hit England's high streets and city centres.
-HOLBA's latest analysis warns that, in particular, London businesses, could see an average 26% rise.
-This is likely to impact retail, hospitality, and leisure sectors particularly hard - the cultural heart of the capital and the lifeblood of UK high streets — as many are already operating on razor-thin margins.
+The 2025 Autumn Budget confirmed that from 1 April 2026, new business rates tax hikes will hit England's high streets and city centres.
+This will impact retail, hospitality, and leisure sectors particularly hard - the cultural heart of the capital and the lifeblood of UK high streets, as many are already operating on razor-thin margins.

 26%